Ragnyll/ragnyll.github.io/_posts/2022-06-24-the-gatekeeper.md

 ---
 layout: post
 title:  "The Gatekeeper"
-excerpt: "A rant on why C++ being taught as a first language"
+excerpt: "A rant on why C++ should not be taught as a first language"
 date: 2022-06-24 02:15:20 -0500
 author: "Jake Gallow"
 ---